 7 Questions With Answers You Probably Want to Know.

-The coverage decreases in value as the mortgage principal is paid down, even though we find that financial responsibilities often increase over time.
+The coverage decreases as the mortgage balance is paid down, even though insurance needs often increase over time.
 The surviving family does not have the option to use the insurance proceeds for other priorities.
-This total lack of control over the coverage could leave your dependents in a precarious situation if disaster strikes.
+This lack of control over the coverage could leave your family in a bad spot if disaster strikes.

 When you change mortgage lenders you cannot take your coverage with you.
-If your health deteriorates and you can’t get coverage on your own, you might end up needing to stay with a mortgage you hate in order to retain your coverage.
-Since most people change lenders several times in their home ownership journey, it makes a lot of sense to have coverage that you can control and take with you.
+If health worsens and you can’t get other coverage, you’ll end up with a lousy mortgage just to remain insured.
+Most people change lenders several times in their home ownership journey.
+It therefore makes sense to have coverage you can control and take with you.